Willard (1971 film): Critical reception

 Vincent Canby of The New York Times dismissed the film as "a dull movie of no major consequence", with the rats "no more scary than fat, friendly hamsters, except for one or two shots when they are seen by the hundreds — and hundreds of anything might be a scary sight, even hundreds of bishops".
 Variety said: "Neat little horror tale...some good jump moments, at least two stomach-churning murders committed by the rats, and superior production values with tight direction of Daniel Mann develop pic into sound nail-chewer".
-Roger Ebert gave the film 2 out of 4 stars.
+Roger Ebert of The Chicago Sun-Times gave the film 2 out of 4 stars, disliking how Williard's ability to communicate with rats was never explained.
+He also was baffled by the film's financial success and proposed, tongue-in-cheek, how the popularity of Willard must have originated with audiences who have "waited a long time to see Ernest Borgnine eaten alive by rats".
 Gene Siskel of the Chicago Tribune also gave the film 2 out of 4 stars and wrote that although it "will have you keeping your feet up off the theater floor, Daniel Mann's slow direction will lower your eyelids.
 The acting credits, however, are top notch".
 Kevin Thomas of the Los Angeles Times wrote that "one could not ask for a more satisfying, yet less pretentious hot-weather suspense-horror entertainment.
 With its disturbed young hero, crumbling old mansion, and macabre developments, it immediately brings to mind Psycho.
 The more apt comparison, however, is with that much-cherished English comedy of some years back, The Green Man, in which Alastair Sim (at his drollest) went around blowing up a series of troublesome types".
 Tom Milne of The Monthly Film Bulletin thought that the rats were "so well-mannered and prettily groomed that they are more likely to elicit coos of delight than shudders of fear...when the horrors do come, they are very tame indeed: not one single shot to match the chilling menace dispensed by the brooding crows in The Birds or the prowling felines in Eye of the Cat.
 Instead, Daniel Mann settles for facile effects, like the cut-in shot of rats tearing at a piece of raw meat while they are supposedly demolishing Ernest Borgnine, and gradually drives what might have been an unusually intriguing horror film pretty much into the ground".
 Leonard Maltin gave the film 2 out of 4 stars in his annual home video guide, writing: "Touching story of a boy and his rats captured public's fancy at the box office, but [the] film's lack of style prevents it from being anything more than a second-rate thriller".